-- There will be Zoom power point lectures on Wednesdays and during the second half of our meetings on Mondays.
+- There will be Zoom power point lectures during the second half of the slotted meeting time.
 Please attend if you have questions.
 The slides will be posted on Canvas before the lecture begins. - The lectures will be recorded and subsequently posted on Canvas. - The use of the discussions tab (on Canvas) as a forum is highly encouraged. - Office hours will be problem solving sessions with the potential to go through more examples. - To obtain attendance credit, you must meet with me individually at least twice this quarter and ask a question regarding the course content.
 These meetings must occur on either side of a midterm exam.
 For example, you might meet with me after the first exam, then after the second exam.
 Email me to schedule a Zoom appointment.